MIxS-MInAS/MInAS/README.md

 > This script has been copied and modified very slightly to include the python3 shebang, and is placed under scripts until properly packaged for the MIxS project.
 >
 > To use this script, you only need python3 and no other dependencies (it seems).

+Update the `CITATION.cff` file with the new version of the schema and any new major contributors.

+Commit and push to GitHub.

+Make release on GitHub using previous releases as a template.